LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 **Object Oriented Model.**
 More complex models consist of more than just global variables.
 Instead, the name space consists of objects, which are instances of definitions.
-A first attempt at modeling diagram inspired by a Farmville also works surprisingly well.
+A first attempt at modeling a diagram inspired by a Farmville also works surprisingly well.
 The idea unfolds as follows: players have a farm, a farm has plots, plots have plants, and so on.
 We now see the definitions in the *edit view* on the left and run-time instances on the right, which are updated every time we edit.